Anglo-Aro War: Cause of the war

 The Aro Confederacy, whose powers extended across Eastern Nigeria and beyond, was challenged in the last decades of the 19th century by increasing British colonial penetration of the hinterland.
 The Aro people and their allies resisted the British penetration due to a combination of factors, included economic, political and religious concerns.

 Reasons for the war advanced by Sir Ralph Moor, the British High Commissioner of the Nigerian Coast Protectorate, included:

 According to American scholar Jeffrey Ian Ross, the Aro peoples usage of divinatory practices in shrines dedicated to the god Ibin Ukpabi was a critical element in their slavery practises, which was one of the factors that led to the outbreak of the Anglo-Aro War.

+While according to local historian Adiele Afigbo, the main stated purpose of the British in the Anglo-Aro War of 1901–1902 was to suppress the slave trade still being carried on by some African states in what is now Nigeria.

 Aro opposition

 The Aros had long opposed British colonial penetration in the hinterland, with such opposition being motivated in part by economic concern.
 They also opposed the efforts of British missionaries to introduce Christianity, which threatened their religious influence through their oracle Ibini Ukpabi.
-The Aro led raids and invasions on communities were conducted in order to undermine British colonial penetration since the 1890s.
+The Aro-led raids and invasions on communities were conducted in order to undermine British colonial penetration since the 1890s.
 While the British prepared for the invasion of Arochukwu in November 1901, the Aro launched their last major offensive before the Aro Expedition by British forces.
 Aro forces led by Okoro Toti sacked Obegu (a British ally) which resulted in 400 people dying.
 This attack quickened British preparation for their offensive.